Alcohol (chemistry): Toxicity

-The metabolism of methanol (and ethylene glycol) is affected by the presence of ethanol, which has a higher affinity for liver alcohol dehydrogenase.
-In this way methanol will be excreted intact in urine.
+Methanol and ethylene glycol are more toxic than other simple alcohols.
+Their metabolism is affected by the presence of ethanol, which has a higher affinity for liver alcohol dehydrogenase.
+In this way, methanol will be excreted intact in urine.

 Physical properties

 In general, the hydroxyl group makes alcohols polar.
 Those groups can form hydrogen bonds to one another and to most other compounds.
 Owing to the presence of the polar OH alcohols are more water-soluble than simple hydrocarbons.
 Methanol, ethanol, and propanol are miscible in water.
-Butanol, with a four-carbon chain, is moderately soluble.
+1-Butanol, with a four-carbon chain, is moderately soluble.

 Because of hydrogen bonding, alcohols tend to have higher boiling points than comparable hydrocarbons and ethers.
 The boiling point of the alcohol ethanol is 78.29 °C, compared to 69 °C for the hydrocarbon hexane, and 34.6 °C for diethyl ether.

 Occurrence in nature

-Simple alcohols are found widely in nature.
-Ethanol is the most prominent because it is the product of fermentation, a major energy-producing pathway.
-Other simple alcohols, chiefly fusel alcohols, are formed in only trace amounts.
-More complex alcohols however are pervasive, as manifested in sugars, some amino acids, and fatty acids.
+Alcohols occur widely in nature, as derivatives of glucose such as cellulose and hemicellulose, and in phenols and their derivatives such as lignin.
+Starting from biomass, 180 billion tons/y of complex carbohydrates (sugar polymers) are produced commercially (as of 2014).
+Many other alcohols are pervasive in organisms, as manifested in other sugars such as fructose and sucrose, in polyols such as glycerol, and in some amino acids such as serine.
+Simple alcohols like methanol, ethanol, and propanol occur in modest quantities in nature, and are industrially synthesized in large quantities for use as chemical precursors, fuels, and solvents.

 Production

 Hydroxylation

-Many alcohols are produced by hydroxylation, i.e., the installation of a hydroxy group using oxygen or related oxidant.
+Many alcohols are produced by hydroxylation, i.e., the installation of a hydroxy group using oxygen or a related oxidant.
 Hydroxylation is the means by which the body processes many poisons, converting lipophilic compounds into hydrophilic derivatives that are more readily excreted.
 Enzymes called hydroxylases and oxidases facilitate these conversions.

 Many industrial alcohols, such as cyclohexanol for the production of nylon, are produced by hydroxylation.